GLOBAL MARKETS-Stocks & bonds rally, dollar dips as Summers quits Fed race

-* Dollar falls as Summers drops out of running for Fed chair
+* Dollar falls as Summers drops out of race for Fed chair

 * Shares, bonds rally on view policy to stay easy for longer

-Summers from the running to head the Federal Reserve as making a
+Lawrence Summers from the race to head the Fed as suggesting a

 Summers' surprise decision came just before the U.S. Federal